kyle-vargas/kyle-vargas/README.md

 ## Hi there 👋

-I’m a quantitative analyst and data scientist with a background in game operations in the sports betting and fantasy sports industry specializing in sports analytics, predictive modeling, and market optimization.
+I’m a quantitative analyst and data scientist with a background in game operations in the sports betting and fantasy sports industry specializing in pricing analysis, predictive modeling, and risk management.

-My work focuses on building data-driven frameworks that improve forecasting pricing efficiency and quantitative risk management.

 ## What I Do